-The year 2018 marks 50 years since the death of Dr. Martin Luther King Jr., the symbolic leader of African-Americans and a world figure known for the furtherance of the civil rights movement.
+The year 2018 marked 50 years since the death of Dr. Martin Luther King Jr., the symbolic leader of African Americans and a world figure known for furthering the civil rights movement.
 Despite his untimely death, King’s legacy endured in many ways and inspired other community leaders to build their own legacies.

 One of them was Dr. Lew Jones, who was honored at the 15th annual scholarship awards breakfast hosted by the Dr. Martin Luther King Jr. Commemorative Committee in 2018.
 Jones established the committee after moving to The Villages 17 years ago with his wife, Barbara, of the Village of Bridgeport at Miona Shores.

-Eight more students were added to the roster in 2018.
-This brought the grand total to 75 students who have received a collective $300,000 in scholarships since the committee was founded.
+In the last three years (2018-2020), thirty-four more students received scholarships.
+This brought the grand total to 101 students who have received a collective $450,000 in scholarships since the committee was founded.

-At first, the number of scholarships and the amount of money was small.
+At first, the number of scholarships and money was small.
 Students were recognized with a plaque, but now students are awarded funds to help with their educational journey.
 None of this would have happened if Lew Jones didn’t have a vision.

-When Lew co-founded the committee, he wanted to help students afford higher education and also ensure that the younger generation doesn’t forget the actions of Dr. Martin Luther King Jr.
+When Lew co-founded the committee, he wanted to help students afford higher education and also ensure that the younger generation didn’t forget the actions of Dr. Martin Luther King Jr.

-As part of the application process, students are asked to write an essay reflecting the actions by King, Indian activist Mahatma Gandhi and civil rights activist Mary McLeod Bethune.
+As part of the application process, students are asked to write an essay reflecting the actions of King.

-The number of local students helped in the present and past is a testament to Jones’ accomplishments in the community.
-Partnerships with local schools, counselors and teachers have helped highlight students who have not only excelled in academics, but also in helping others.
+The number of local students helped in the present and past is a testament to Jones’s accomplishments in the community.
+Partnerships with local schools, counselors, and teachers have helped highlight students who have not only excelled in academics but also in helping others.

 Lew Jones would be extremely proud that his true legacy is not what he accomplished during his lifetime but that the legacy and foundation will continue to live after his death.